-Portuguese authors don’t seem to be that well-known to book bloggers who are not Portuguese or from other Portuguese-speaking countries.
+Portuguese authors don’t seem to be that well known to book bloggers who are not from Portugal or from other Portuguese-speaking countries.
 For that reason, I decided to share with you five of my favourite books by Portuguese writers.
 They are listed in no special order and I read them throughout the years.

 O Ano da Morte de Ricardo Reis (The Year of the Death of Ricardo Reis) by José Saramago